5T33Z0/Clover-Crate/GUI/README.md

 `defaults write com.apple.finder AppleShowAllFiles FALSE && killall Finder`

+### Theme
+Enter the name of a theme installed in `EFI\Clover\themes\ThemeXYZ` for example.
+Use the folder name for reference.
+In this example, enter "ThemeXYZ".

 ### EmbeddedThemeType
-Select between `Dark` and `Light` variant of the embedded theme.
-If left unset, the variants are picked based by the real time clock – light during the day, dark at night.
+Select between `Dark` and `Light` variant of an embedded theme.
+If left unset, the variants are picked based by the real time clock – light during the day, dark at night (if it's supported by the theme).
 Introduced in r4773.

+### Timezone
+Clover r4773 introduced the concept of changing theme styles of embedded themes depending on the time of day.
+From 8:00 AM to 8:00 PM a light variant will be used and from 8:00 PM to 8:00 AM the dark variant will be used.
+It's based on GMT timing, so add or subtract the number of hours for your location.

 ### KbdPrevLang
 Select your preferred Keyboard Layout for macOS if you want to save the system language when upgrading macOS with native NVRAM.